Quotes

 “I think Java is a great step forward … for the C community” Dan Ingalls

-This best described me at one point: KNOW YOUR UNIX SYSTEM ADMINISTRATOR– A FIELD GUIDE The Technical Thug: Usually a systems programmer who has been forced into system administration; writes scripts in a polyglot of the Bourne shell, sed, C, awk, Perl, and APL.
+This best described me for a few years in the late 90s: KNOW YOUR UNIX SYSTEM ADMINISTRATOR– A FIELD GUIDE The Technical Thug: Usually a systems programmer who has been forced into system administration; writes scripts in a polyglot of the Bourne shell, sed, C, awk, Perl, and APL.

 “HTML sucks.”